Bishop's Crown vs Lemon Drop: Pickle or Citrus Heat

 Quick Comparison

-Bishop's Crown measures 5K–30K SHU while Lemon Drop registers 15K–30K SHU — roughly equal in heat.
+Bishop's Crown measures 5K–30K SHU while Lemon Drop registers 15K–30K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
 Bishop's Crown is known for its fruity and sweet flavor (C. baccatum), while Lemon Drop offers citrusy and bright notes (C. baccatum).

 Bishop's Crown